sckv/typed-bus/README.md

 - You can provide a source connector where all the consumed events can be dumped
 - Handy Context API to tie the event with the business operation & aggregate mutation
 - Rebuild the graph for any event from its unique ID and visualize it (and the data changes)
-- Hook into a response event with a determined contract (handy for HTTP requests that await for a response)

 ## Install